PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

     When you talk with a potential customer, do you cleary see and can you cleary explain the story you are inviting them into?
 And can you customize that story for their specific situation and pain points?
 And are you       communicating that story as an invitation to solve their problems and change their lives?
 ...use the five-part formula above to map your customers' stories and then start inviting them to resolve their problem.

-Day 44: Repeat Your Talking Points
+Day 44 How to Sell: Repeat Your Talking Points

 You are a guide for your customers.
 So, what does a guide do well?
 Well, as it relates to selling, a guide does three things: